-Standard E: Particular consideration should be given to review and management to support the safety and efficiency of swallowing and to minimise the risk of aspiration:
+Standard F: Particular consideration should be given to review and management to support the safety and efficiency of swallowing and to minimise the risk of aspiration:

-- There should be early referral to SLT for assessment, swallowing advice and where indicated further instrumental assessment - Problems associated with eating and swallowing should be managed on a case by case basis - Problems should be anticipated and supportive measures employed to prevent complications where possible (RCSLT Guidelines)
+- There should be early referral to SLT for assessment, swallowing advice and where indicated further instrumental assessment - Problems associated with eating and swallowing should be managed on a case by case basis - Problems should be anticipated and supportive measures employed to prevent complications where possible.
+(RCSLT Guidelines)

-3.1 Was there • Yes

-documentation of on-off No

-phase at assessment?

-3.2 Is an assessment of communication recorded at initial assessment?
-Yes No No, but reasons for not appropriate to assess documented No, referred for swallow/drooling assessment only If NO go to question 3.5 3.3 Did the communication assessment also include a screening question about swallowing?
+3.1 Was there documentation of on-off phase at assessment?
+YesNo 3.2 Is an assessment of communication recorded at initial assessment?
+Yes No (go to Q3.5) No, referred for swallow/drooling assessment only (go to Q3.5) 3.3 Did the communication assessment also include a screening question about swallowing?
 YesNo 3.4 Is an initial audio or video recording included in the record?
-Yes and available Yes but not available No, Trust/Board governance rules do not permit acquisition or storage of digital data No, equipment not available No, client did not consent No 3.5 Was an assessment of swallowing recorded at initial assessment?
-Yes No, but reasons for not appropriate to assess documented No reference to assessments documented No, referred for communication assessment only
+Yes and available Yes but not available No, Trust/Board governance rules do not permit acquisition or storage of digital data No, equipment not available No, client did not consent No